Indiana University Indianapolis

 When we encounter ethnocentrism being promoted by particular groups, we can ask ourselves and those around us "Why are they doing this?"
 What function does promoting ethnocentrism and sowing conflict serve for this group?
 This exposes ulterior motives behind the group's rhetoric and actions.

 Perhaps no one can ever have complete understanding of another people, without fully experiencing everything they experience.
 However, this does not mean we cannot develop a functional understanding, to interact successfully with each other.
-The many immigrants who have become functional members of our society demonstrate this is possible, as well as anthropologists and others who have become functional members of other groups.
+The many immigrants who have become functional members of our society demonstrate this is possible, as well as anthropologists and others who have developed the ability to function in others' way of life.
 One goal that is achievable, however, is to make sure that what we what we do understand is valid and balanced in the context of recognizing what we do not understand.

 How can we develop these skills?
-Like other life skills, practice at every opportunity helps us develop our abilities, in this case to catch ourselves being ethnocentric and asking good questions to better understand others' cultural behavior.
+Like other life skills, practice at every opportunity helps us develop our abilities, in this case to catch ourselves being ethnocentric and asking good questions to better understand others' cultural behavior... and of our own behavior.

 How does all this concern the idea of relativism, a prominent value in anthropology?